KsoftmHub/grit/README.md

 - commits follow **Conventional Commits** (`feat:` `fix:` `chore:` `docs:` `refactor:` …), one logical change per commit
 - if a **remote exists**, work branches are pushed automatically; the default branch is only updated through a PR or a user-approved merge
 - the file carries its own **memory**: a `## State` block records the remote URL, the detected default branch, the project code, and the policies — so the agent never guesses twice
+- every task is bracketed by **Read Before Editing** and **Update After Editing** passes — branch, sync, and leftover-work checks before any file is touched; commit, push, and report before the task counts as done

 ## How to use